-In This Episode: Society seems to think ADD/ADHD is some sort of curse.
-Yet when properly managed, it provides “superpowers” that are an absolute gift.
-Randy and a special guest — his high performance coach (who specializes in entrepreneurs with ADD/ADHD) — talk about why that is, and what it takes to get away from the “monsters” that are created by society dealing with our neurological types.
-Plus, an extra-fun segment of No Longer Weird.
+In This Episode: Society seems to think AD(H)D is some sort of curse.
+Yet when properly managed, it provides “superpowers” that are an absolute gift — and enable great things.
+This week I bring in a special guest — my high performance coach (who specializes in entrepreneurs with ADD/ADHD like me) — to talk about why that is, and what it takes to get away from the so-called “monsters” that are created by society dealing with our neurological types.

 - Both of us mention Dr. Ed Hallowell, who specializes in ADD (particularly in adults), in part because he has significant ADD issues himself.
 His best-known book is Driven to Distraction, but we think his later Delivered from Distraction is a better introduction to the topic.

 - I also mention that I was recently at JPL before recording this.
 That story is also an episode here: Podcast 003: Cassini: The Bigger Picture.

 - Kit briefly brings up the theory of “hunter vs farmer” types.
 That’s the theory that ADD is actually both natural and advantageous: that there are people who have the predisposition to be hunters to help get protein for their tribe; their acute focus combined with easy distractibility makes them excellent hunters — which we now call ADD or ADHD.
 If you’re interested, there’s an entire book based on this, The Drummer and the Great Mountain (apparently not available via Amazon).
 The book argues simply that ADD/ADHD is a neurological type, not a disorder.
 Kit was later on their podcast too.

 - I mention these sites, so here are links if needed: Stella Awards, HeroicStories (which I no longer publish), Honorary Unsubscribe.
 And there are others that are no longer online, including Jumbo Joke.
 I think I forgot to mention Randy’s Random (my meme site).